Pump Problems Pump Problems — Do I Need to Run My Pool Pump Every Day? Complete Guide

 How many hours should I run my pool pump daily for proper filtration?

-I'm trying to figure out the optimal daily runtime for my pool pump to keep the water clean and properly circulated.
+Three hours of constant humming from my pool pump has me wondering if that grinding undertone means I'm overworking it or not running it enough.
 I have a 20,000-gallon inground pool that gets moderate use from my family of four, plus occasional guests on weekends.
 During the summer months, I've been running the pump about 6 hours per day, but I'm noticing that my chlorine levels seem uneven throughout the pool, and I'm wondering if that's related to insufficient circulation.

 I've heard conflicting advice from neighbors - some say 4-6 hours is plenty, while others insist on 12+ hours daily.
 My pool store recommended 8 hours minimum, but I want to make sure I'm not under-filtering while also being mindful of electricity costs.
 Does the runtime need to change based on season, bather load, or pool size?
 What's the sweet spot for maintaining crystal clear water without over-running the system?